chrbala/single-schema/README.md

 Note that most of the examples for the modules are fairly flat, but the schemas can have arbitrary depth.
 See the complete use cases for more complex examples.

+**Note**: if you're viewing this on NPM, you may need to switch to the [repository](https://github.com/chrbala/single-schema) to open these links, since NPM doesn't seem to handle relative links to docs.

 * [Coercer](src/flatteners/coercer/README.md): Attemts to transform invalid data to data compliant with the schema
 * [Validator](src/flatteners/validator/README.md): Checks if data is compliant with the schema
 * [Graphql](src/flatteners/graphql/README.md): Creates a graphql schema